 Born: Dec.
 27, 1986 in Port Arthur, Texas

-Jamaal Charles attended Memorial High School.
-During his junior year, he ran for 2,051 yards and 25 touchdowns and was named first team all-state by the Texas Sports Writers Association and second team all-state by the Associated Press.
-The following year, Charles rushed for 2,056 yards and 25 touchdowns, causing the Houston Chronicle to declare him Area Offensive MVP.
-He was named to the 2005 Parade All-America Football Team, and played in the 2005 U.S. Army All-American Bowl.
+Jamaal Charles attended Memorial High School in Port Arthur, Texas.
+During his junior year, he ran for 2,051 yards and 25 touchdowns and was named first-team all-state by the Texas Sports Writers Association and second-team all-state by the Associated Press.
+The following year, Charles rushed for 2,056 yards and 25 touchdowns and was recognized by the Houston Chronicle as the Area Offensive MVP.
+He was also named to the 2005 Parade All-America Football Team and played in the 2005 U.S. Army All-American Bowl.

 After graduation, Charles attended the University of Texas in Austin.
 In his freshman season, he rushed 119 times for 878 yards and 11 touchdowns, contributing significantly to the national championship earned by the Longhorns that year.
 During the 2007 season, Charles rushed for over 1,400 yards, with an average of more than six yards per carry.
 Against Nebraska, he rushed for 216 yards in the fourth quarter and would have set the all-time record for yards in a quarter had he not asked to be taken out of the game to allow a teammate to get more carries.
 He ranks fourth in total-rushing yards by a UT player, despite opting out of his senior year at UT to join the 2008 NFL Draft.